Cluster Management

 DockerandKubernetesfor theSelf-Hostprovider andDigitalOceanfor theCloud Provider. - Depending on the provider, different options need to be set in the

-Base ConfigurationandAdd Workersteps.
+Base ConfigurationandAdd Workersteps. - The

 Create Docker Cluster